daviecheng/posture_corrector/README.md

 ## Deploy Classifier to Project
 1. Upload "posture" Arduino code to Arduino IDE.
-2. Include the SEFR .h file into the same folder as the "posture" Arduino code.
+2. Include the SEFR .h file into the same folder as the "posture" Arduino code

-3. Setup the circuit as shown below; then upload the code to Arduino Pro Mini board.
+3. Upload the code to Arduino Pro Mini board.
+4. The schematic for my project is below.
+I used a 300 mAH battery.
+The power switch and charging module are different than what I  used, but equivalent in function.
 <img src="https://user-images.githubusercontent.com/84931559/150036961-00be6f57-43ca-4354-8bac-74b3a17b2c29.JPG">